commercialhaskell/stack/doc/build_command.md

 If the package name is that of a project package, then Stack fails with an error.

+If the package version is an extra-dep or in the snapshot, then Stack will use that version.

 If the package version is in the package index (e.g. Hackage) then Stack will use the latest revision of that version from the package index.

-If the package is an extra-dep or in the snapshot, Stack will behave as if only the package name had been specified as the target (that is, ignoring the specified version).

-Otherwise, Stack will fail with an error, reporting that the package name is unknown.
+Otherwise, Stack will fail with an error.

 ### Target: project package *component*